f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ## 3.1 Create Segment Connector

 In this step we will add two segment connectors - prod-to-shared and dev-to-shared.
-Go back to F5 Distributed Cloud Console and select **Multi-Cloud Network Connect** service.
+Go back to the Console and select **Multi-Cloud Network Connect** service.
 Navigate to **Networking** and proceed to **Segment Connector**.
 Click the **Manage Segment Connections** button.

 ![alt text](./assets/xc_segment_connector.png)